Sankt Annæ Plads 11: 19th century

 At the time of the 1840 census, No. 112 was home to 49 residents.
 Adolph Carl Peter Callisen and Haagen Mathiesen were still residing with their families in two of the apartments.
 Carl Moltke, director of Rentekammeret, resided in the third apartment with his wife Anne Malvine Moltke (née Simons), their three children (aged seven to 15), the tutor Ernst Ludvig Goske, a governess, a nanny, a female cook, two male servants and two maids.

 The building was before 1845 acquired by Joseph Carl, Count Reventlow Criminil, president of the Slesvig Holsteen-Lauenborgske Canvellie, who by then resided in one of the apartments with his wife Charlotte (née Grevinde Platen Hallermund), 43-year-old Baronesse Adeline Blome and a staff of 10 people.
-Ancker Wilhelm Frederik von Bornemann, a retired Sypreme Court justice, resided in another apartment with his wife Harriet (née Parsons), a housekeeper, a female cook, a maid, a male servant and a caretaker.
+Ancker Wilhelm Frederik von Bornemann, a retired Supreme Court justice, resided in another apartment with his wife Harriet (née Parsons), a housekeeper, a female cook, a maid, a male servant and a caretaker.
 Adolf Ludvig Køppen (1804-1873), a retired royal librarian and professor of history, resided in the building alone.
 Peter Petersen, a royal lackey and tavernkeeper, resided in the building with his wife Johanne Giertrud Hansen, their two children (aged 4) and two lodgers.
 Rasmus Mathiesen Arreboe Hansen, a shoemaker and the building's concierge, resided in the basement with his wife Susanne Anna (née Forbach).

 At the time of the 1850 census, Bornemann was still residing with his family in the ground floor apartment (1763-1854).
 Cosmus Bornemann (1806-1877), Bornemann's son, a judge in Den kongelige Landsoverret samt Hof- og Stadsret and the owner of the property, resided on the second floor.
 He lived there with Sigfrid Victor Scheel.
 Daniel Olsen, a manufacturer, resided in the garret with his wife Emilie Jakkobsen and their five-year-old son.
 Petter Pettersen and Rasmus Mathiesen Aneboe Hansen were also still based in the basement.
 The latter had by then become a master shoemaker and a tenant in his own right /instead of Petersen's lodger).

 Cosmus Bornemann was first time married to Wilhelmine Constance Walterstorff (1934-1881) with whom he had five children.
 He was later second time married to Louise Nicoline Mathiesen, a daughter of Haagen Mathiesen (cf. the 1834 and 1840 census).
-Their son Cosmus Von Bornemann (1857-1911) lived with his wife Juliane Louise Anker (1864-1929) in the apartment on the second floor wieh their son Ove Henrik Cosmus von Bornemann. in 1804.
+Their son Cosmus Von Bornemann (1857-1911) lived with his wife Juliane Louise Anker (1864-1929) in the apartment on the second floor with their son Ove Henrik Cosmus von Bornemann. in 1804.
 At the time of the 1906 census, he and his family still lived in the same apartment.
 At the 1915 and 1919 census, Ove Bornemann is registered as a resident of the ground floor apartment.